This is a mobile version, full one is here.

-A micromanager treats me as a dumb executor of his or her will.
+Micro-managers treat me as a dumb executor of their will.
 A micromanager is imperative.
 A good manager, on the other hand, is declarative.
 A good manager declares what needs to be done, never telling me how I must achieve it.

 By the way, there is—surprisingly—a lot in common between management and object-oriented programming :) Good object-oriented programming is also declarative, not imperative.